-Even if it hadn’t been so culturally important, visiting the Motown Museum was an imperative for me.
+Even if it hadn’t been so culturally important, I couldn’t visit Detroit without visiting the Motown Museum.
 Regular readers of this blog know the importance of music in my life and, thanks largely to my late brother Steve who introduced me to it, Motown music played prominently throughout the soundtrack of my youth.
-This combination made essential a visit to West Grand Avenue and Hitsville, U.S.A.
+Thus, West Grand Avenue and Hitsville, U.S.A. was essential.

-Although he eventually earned a GED, Berry dropped out of high school to pursue a career as a boxer which he did with little success until 1950.
+Although he eventually earned a GED, Berry dropped out of high school to pursue a boxing career which he did until 1950 with little success.
 Then he enrolled in the army and served a tour of duty in Korea before returning to Detroit where he opened the 3D Record Mart – a store that sold LPs and 3D glasses – in 1953.

 The store failed and when Berry became a father in August 1954, he sought more conventional employment putting in a stint working for Ford.
 Throughout this time, Berry also showed an interest in and a passion for music.
 It was during this period that he met the owner of the Flame Show Bar Talent Club who then introduced Gordy to a young singer named Jackie Wilson.
 Wilson recorded Reet-Petite a song that Berry had c0-written with his sister Gwen and a friend Billy Davis.
 Reet-Petite proved a minor hit for Wilson who would go on to record several other songs that Gordy wrote or co-wrote including one of his biggest hits, Lonely Teardrops.